 Metro receives quasi-formula funding from the State through the Regional Improvement Program (RIP) and Local Partnership Program (LPP).
 This is considered regional funding as it can be applied countywide to both transit and highway spending.
 There is currently no capacity in the RIP or LPP through FY 2027.
-The RIP has been allocated to projects submitted in Metro's 2022 RTIP and the next cycle of the LPP is planned to be used on the Division 20 project and NextGen.
+The RIP has been allocated to projects submitted in Metro's 2022 RTIP and the next cycle of the LPP is planned to be used on the Division 20 project.

-The Crenshaw/LAX Transit project has previously received federal Surface Transportation Block Grant Program (STBG) and Congestion Mitigation & Air Quality Program (CMAQ) funding, and these may be eligible for use on the Project to address the cost increase.
-However, the funding is currently programmed for other uses in the Long Range Transportation Plan Financial Forecast including Crenshaw/LAX Transit and other Metro rail operating expenses, Metro heavy rail projects, and Call For Projects, and any allocation to the Project would reduce the availability for competing uses.
+The Crenshaw/LAX Transit project has previously received federal Surface Transportation Block Grant Program (STBG) and Congestion Mitigation & Air Quality Program (CMAQ) funding and these may be eligible for use on the Project to address the cost increase.
+However, the funding is currently programmed for other uses in the Long Range Transportation Plan Financing Forecast including Crenshaw/LAX Transit and other Metro rail operating expenses, and HOV projects, and any allocation to the Project would reduce the availability for competing uses as is not recommended.